 We have a diverse membership of over 50 singers of all ages.
 We meet on Monday evenings from 7.30 pm to 9.30 pm at The Priory Street Centre in York.
-Whilst we are not currently recruiting new members please enquire if you would like more information or join our waiting list.
+We are currently looking to increase our Tenor and Bass sections so if you are interested do please get in touch.
+If you sing Soprano or Alto you are welcome to join our waiting list, and we will contact you as spaces become available.
 The ability to read music is helpful but not essential, although you will need a good ear and the ability to sing in tune!
 For further information regarding membership please email us via the contact button below.
 Please also visit and 'like' our Facebook page to keep up to date with our activities.
 Cantar's aim, in addition to providing a wonderful singing experience for members in a friendly and welcoming environment, is to perform at a range of community, charity, arts and music events, to bring interesting and diverse choral singing to communities both locally and further afield.

 Cantar’s Musical Director since February 2017, Katie has developed her skills whilst leading a number of choral groups at the University of York, including the York Glee Singers and Revelation Rock Gospel Choir.
 She has continued to develop and explore her long-standing passion for ensemble singing alongside a career in environmental sustainability.